rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 I've been dabbling with [picom](https://github.com/yshui/picom) the [compositor](https://en.wikipedia.org/wiki/Compositing_manager).
 That means it does magic X11 things to make your windows look nicer, such as drop shadows, transparency and, today's topic of interest, __animations__.
-As said in the title this is gonna involve maths and that is scary to some but i assure you this is fun! ~~hopfully~~.
+As said in the title this is gonna involve maths and that is scary to some but I assure you this is fun! ~~hopfully~~.

 ## The picom journey begins
-So to begin, after alot of tinkering with fading, transparency and the myriad of other settings in picom.
-One thing became very apparent, its features wierdly conflict. good example of this is fading:
+So to begin, after a lot of tinkering with fading, transparency and the myriad of other settings in picom.
+One thing became very apparent, its features weirdly conflict.
+Good example of this is fading:

 ```text {linenos=inline}
 #################################